elastic/apm-agent-php/DEVELOPMENT.md

 ## To test the library
 PHP_VERSION=7.2 make -f .ci/Makefile test

-## To install the library
+## To generate the agent extension with the existing PHP API
-PHP_VERSION=7.2 make -f .ci/Makefile install
+PHP_VERSION=7.2 make -f .ci/Makefile generate

 ## To install with composer
 PHP_VERSION=7.2 make -f .ci/Makefile composer